vinhdq842/soe-vinorm/README.md

 # Soe Vinorm - Vietnamese Text Normalization Toolkit

-Soe Vinorm is an effective and extensible toolkit for Vietnamese text normalization, designed for use in Text-to-Speech (TTS) and NLP pipelines.
-It detects and expands non-standard words (NSWs) such as numbers, dates, abbreviations, and more, converting them into their spoken forms.
+Soe Vinorm is an effective Vietnamese text normalization toolkit designed for use in Text-to-Speech (TTS) and NLP pipelines.
+It detects and expands non-standard words (NSWs) such as numbers, dates, abbreviations, etc., converting them into their spoken forms.
 This project is based on the paper [Non-Standard Vietnamese Word Detection and Normalization for Text-to-Speech](https://arxiv.org/abs/2209.02971).

 ## Installation